deBarbarinAntoine/go-enum-generate/README.md

 //go:generate go run github.com/debarbarinantoine/go-enum-generate
 ```

-Then, run `go mod tidy` to add the generator as a dependency.
+Then, run `go get github.com/debarbarinantoine/go-enum-generate` to add the generator as a dependency (or add `@latest` at the end of the line).

 ### Usage